ang-zeyu/infisearch/docs/src/indexer/indexing.md

         "selector": "title"
       },
       // <h1> tags are indexed into a separate field,
-      // and takes overwrites the title in the generated SERP if found {
+      // and has priority over the title in the generated SERP.
+      {
         "attr_map": {},
         "field_name": "h1",